SCAuditStudio/SCAuditStudio/README.md

 # SCAuditStudio

 ## Getting Started
-1. Download or fork this repo
-2. Go to the Build/Release folder
-3. Got to win or linux folder depending on your system
+1. Download the latest windows or linux release depending on your system
-4. Start the SCAS app.
+2. Start the SCAS app.
-5. Select "Judge Contest" or "Audit Project"
+3. Select "Judge Contest" or "Audit Project"
-6. Open your project
+4. Open your project
-7. When ready, push your changes over github
+5. When ready, push your changes over github

 Watch this youtube video for more info: [How to use SCAuditStudio](https://www.youtube.com/watch?v=MoD9sPa7P9o)